fullmetalbrackets/blog/src/content/blog/setup-cloudflare-tunnel-to-access-self-hosted-apps.md

 ## Create an access policy

-Now that the OAuth provider is set up, we need make use of it with <a href="https://developers.cloudflare.com/cloudflare-one/policies/access/policy-management/" target="_blank">Access Policies</a>.
+Now that the OAuth provider is set up, we need make use of it with <a href="https://developers.cloudflare.com/cloudflare-one/policies/access/policy-management/" target="_blank" data-umami-event="tunnel-apps-docs-policy-mgmt">Access Policies</a>.

 1. In Zero Trust, go to _Access_ -> _Applications_ -> _Add an application_.